iashishbhandari/ABNetworkKit/README.md

 ### ABEnvironment

-The `ABEnvironment` encapsulates the host server address, type (custom, development, production) and generic headers (if any) for all URLRequests on this network.
+The `ABEnvironment` encapsulates the host server address, type (custom, development, production) and generic headers (if any) for all the URLRequests on this network.

 ```swift